• Do.

 The display is also home to a very impressive vehicle registration plate collection and various items of local significance.

-Open most weekends or by appointment - just call Barry or Kath.
+Open most weekends or by appointment - just call Barry.

 More information